SAS7178/React_Native_App/README.md

 In this project I've graduated Nashville Software School this  mobile application is something I was curious about so I'm giving it a go!
 This will be my ongoing test Repo.

-The goal, in this application, was to impliment react native utilize expo go instead of a desktop emulator tool.
+The goal, in this application, was to implement react native utilize expo go instead of a desktop emulator tool.
 I want to get more familiar with JAVA and C++ and utilize assortments of react native components and styling.

 This project was is first React Native mobile application